emendoza8/GVSU-CIS350-sportsmanship/README.md

 ## Prerequisites
 We will need to refresh our skills in Python and investigate other potential development environments and libraries.
 ## Run Instructions
-*install a terminal such as Git Bash
+-install a terminal such as Git Bash

-*install Python 3.9
+-install Python 3.9

-*Pull repository
+-Pull repository

-*Run the following commands in the repository folder:
+Run the following commands in the repository folder:

 1. python -m venv virt
 2. source virt/Scripts/activate